EQEmu/eqemu-docs-v2/docs/categories/npc/special-attacks.md

 ## Magical Attack (10)

-{% hint style="info" %}
+!!! info
       Magical Attack, denoted by special attack 10 or "m" (old code), gives the NPC the ability to hit NPCs that require magical weapons to damage.
-{% endhint %}

 | Settings |  | Defaults |
 | :--- | :--- | :--- |